Santa’s Helper (Sexy!) With Boots : 2 / 6

 “A little bus will come and pick us up,” the woman answered.
 “Don’t you know that?
 How could you not know that?
 I mean, why are you even here if you don’t know that?”

 Jack ignored the question.
-“Do you think I could take the bus and get off at the second-hand store?”
+“Do you think I get off the bus at the second-hand store?”

 The woman studied Jack’s face while she considered the question.
 After another pull on her cigarette, she answered, breathing smoke as she spoke.
 “Sure.
 Why not?
 If that’s what you want to do.
 But listen, don’t ask the driver.
 He’s kind of cranky, and he’s only coming to take us to the party.
 So don’t go asking special favors.
 You don’t want people asking questions, making a fuss.
-Just wait until we all get off.
+Here's what you do: wait until we all get off.
 Then you tiptoe off and go your merry way.
 You’ll see the store on the way in, so there’s no way for you to get lost.”
 She shrugged.
-“If that’s what you really want to do, there’s no harm done to anyone.
+“If that’s what you really want to do, go ahead and do it.
+There’s no harm done to anyone.
 You’ll just miss out on some easy money and free booze.”

 “Okay,” Jack agreed, feeling much better.
 “Then that’s what I’ll do.”